ocaml/v2.ocaml.org/site/docs/install.md

 ## OPAM

-[OPAM](http://opam.ocaml.org/) is a package manager for OCaml, based on the CUDF library developped by the Mancoosi project, which is, among other things, used by Debian to manage their packages.
+[OPAM](http://opam.ocaml.org/) is a package manager for OCaml, based on the CUDF library developed by the Mancoosi project, which is, among other things, used by Debian to manage their packages.
 It works well on Unix, Linux, and Mac OS X systems.
 Windows support is comming soon.